yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

      ***Level 3 is currently seen as aspiriational and unlikely to be implemented immediately.
 Please get in touch for further discussion if you believe you may be a first-of-type.***

-The diagram below summarises the above discussion - ie core Encounters, single Grouping Encounter, and aspiriational Episode of Care.
+The diagram below summarises the above discussion - ie core Encounters, single Grouping Encounter, and aspirational Episode of Care.

 <img src=".\EncounterStructure.png" alt="Encounter Structure" style="clear:both; float:none">